Current encampments

-We will work to remove unauthorised encampments in Torbay and to treat all those involved with dignity and respect.
-We also expect this in return and will not tolerate violent, aggressive or inappropriate behaviour towards our staff.
+We treat all those involved with dignity and respect.
+We expect this in return.
+We will not tolerate violent, aggressive or inappropriate behaviour towards our staff.

 Reporting an encampment

-Generally, we become aware of encampments very quickly.
-Please check the current encampments to see if this has already been reported.
+We usually become aware of encampments very quickly.
+Please check the current encampments to see what has already been reported.

-If the encampment is on private property we are unable to take any action.
+If the encampment is on private land, we are unable to take action.

 If you want to report an encampment use the online form and we will log the details.
-You will not get a response.
+You will not get a response but be assured we are acting on your information.

 Report an unauthorised encampment

 When we get your report it is unlikely that the encampment will be removed immediately.
-This is because our work has to follow the law and a process which takes time.
+This is because we have to follow a legal process.
+We will do with speed and efficiency.

 What we will do